Vern-Technologies/py_behrtech/README.md

 # Fetch_BehrTech

 A package to interface with BehrTech's gateway computer API for requesting and parsing data.
-Also has built in functionality for pushing data to the IBM IoT Platform and Bokeh Plotting.
+Also has built in functionality for pushing data to the IBM and Losant IoT Platform, as well as Bokeh Plotting.

 ## License